joaopfg/QA-ZettaByte/README.md

 # InferSent

-*InferSent* was used as a *sentence embeddings* method that provides semantic representations for English sentences.
+*InferSent* was used as a *sentence embedding* method that provides semantic representations for English sentences.
 It is trained on natural language inference data and generalizes well to many different tasks.
 For more informations, see the [original InferSent repository](https://github.com/facebookresearch/InferSent) .

 # Tika